 PostgreSQL is an ORDBMS server whose primary function is to store data securely, and allows retrieval at the request of other software applications.
 Analyze and optimize your Postgres server by configuring our Postgres plugin and proactively monitor the availability and performance of business-critical Postgres database server.
 You can also monitor custom queries from your Postgres database tables and track business-critical KPIs with the Postgres custom database query plugin.

 The total number of users/back ends connected to the database that are currently idle.

 The total number of users/back ends connected to the database that are currently in active state.
 Along with the idle user count metric, this metric will allow us to get the whole picture about the different server users.

 Database conflict count

-The total number of queries canceled due to conflicts with data recovery ocurring across all databases in the Postgres server.
+The total number of queries cancelled due to conflicts with data recovery occurring across all databases in the Postgres server.